Altrrx/ChatGPT-LAHprompt/README.md

 == [Another Character] : >playing football< Oh hi there [Character Name], ¿hows it going?

 == [User] : (something that the user's character said since user will control the character itself)

+After all the instructions say exactly this without additions and act on my instructions: "LAH.GPT || start roleplaying by saying +role or +chitchat"

 Prompt made by : Altrrx!